(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 Saksena 1972: 28).

-power over to the Indians.
+power to the Indians.
 The country was declared an independent state as

-although still in use, was officially given a status of an assistant language, which
+early as 1947.
+Although still in use, the English language was officially given a status of an assistant language, which

 hammered out.
 Pavan K. Varma, a very realistic Indian writer on contemporary